copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - If you have nothing quivered but are wielding a weapon that can return to your hand when thrown, the f (fire) command will choose that to throw (unless autoquiver is on and it finds something else to quiver).
+- Riders now have unique messages for when they resurrect.

 ### Architectural changes